Find a Lender-Approved Local Conveyancer in Braunstone

 Residential Landlord and Tenant Conveyancing solicitors in Braunstone

 The firms listed below are a non-comprehensive list of solicitors in Braunstone with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This could include advice on wrongful eviction
+This may include advice on service charge disputes and the right to manage

 • Jones & Duffin Solicitors Llp, 142 Narborough Road, Leicester, Leicestershire, LE3 0BT